Learning that values context and complexity

 How should families navigate AI companions?

-AI companions raise real questions about empathy, identity, and boundaries, for kids and adults alike.
-I’ve created a practical guide to help families have these conversations together.
+AI companions raise real questions about empathy, identity, and boundaries — for kids and adults alike.
+The PAUSE Together guide offers a research-backed family framework grounded in social-emotional learning.

 See the family companion guide →